 HORMONE REPLACEMENT THERAPY (HRT)

 “HRT is a treatment option used to treat osteoporosis when premature menopause occurs.
-It is also sometimes prescribed for patients with bothersome menopausal symptoms such as hot flushes,” said Dr Wong.
+It is also sometimes prescribed for patients with bothersome menopausal symptoms such as hot flushes,” said Dr Goh.
 “It is generally safe and well tolerated when used in the correct context.”

 Conditions that preclude the use of HRT include a history of breast cancer, a previous venous thromboembolic event or stroke, active liver disease, unexplained vaginal bleeding, high-risk endometrial cancer and transient ischemic attack.